lubianat/pyorcidator/README.md

 # PyORCIDator

 PyORCIDator is a wrapper for ORCID data for integration to Wikidata.

 ## Usage

 ```
-python3 src/import_info.py 0000-0003-2473-2313
+pip install -e .

+pyorcidator import --orcid 0000-0003-2473-2313
 ```

 (in construction)